-Inmates more likely than non-offenders to have helicopter parents
+Inmates more likely than non-offenders to have loving but controlling parents

-Juvenile delinquents more likely to have helicopter parents
+Juvenile delinquents more likely to have overprotective parents

 This study examined differences in perceptions of parental attitudes and behaviours throughout childhood among adolescent delinquents and their matched controls.
 Male delinquents perceived both parents to be less caring and more protective than did nondelinquents.
 Female delinquents also perceived their parents as overprotective.